namanjaswani27/Deep-Learning-for-Healthcare/README.md

 They need a system that will help in comparing these photographs to highlight cases with a high probability of fraud.
 These can then be further investigated manually.

 # Problem statement
-`Kindly refer to the attached report(pdf) details regarding our approach`
+`Kindly refer to the attached report(pdf) for details regarding our approach`

 Pre-op and post-op photographs will be provided.
 (See figure below) The NGO needs a system that will help compare the pre and post-operative images and identify that this is the same patient with a high level of confidence.